 Not only did the Merlin-powered Mustang cut down on Eighth Air Force losses, but it also changed the way the Allies did air-to-air combat.
 Beginning in 1944, Major General Jimmy Doolittle ordered Mustang pilots, who had previously flown in formation with bombers, to instead fly ahead of bombers in “fighter sweeps” to intercept Luftwaffe aircraft.

-In addition to this new strategy, P-51s began performing strafing attacks on German airfields in February 1944, crippling the Luftwaffe and establishing Allied air superiority in Europe.
-By the middle of 1944, Mustang pilots had virtually eliminated the Luftwaffe as a threat.
+In addition to this new strategy, P-51s began performing strafing ground attack missions on German airfields in February 1944, crippling the Luftwaffe and establishing Allied air superiority in Europe.
+By the middle of 1944, pilots had virtually eliminated the Luftwaffe as a threat.

 After proving its combat effectiveness in Europe, the Mustang also flew in the Pacific Theatre.
-Following the capture of Iwo Jima, the P-51 was used to escort B-29s on bombing missions against the Japanese mainland.
+Following the capture of Iwo Jima, the P-51 was a fighter escort used to join B-29s on bombing missions against the Japanese mainland.
 This airframe also played a major role in the China-Burma-India Theatre during the final year of the war, attacking Japanese airfields and supply routes.

 During World War II, 275 Mustang pilots achieved “Ace” status, a title given to pilots who achieved 5 or more aerial victories.
 Mustang pilots shot down 2,116 enemy planes, which was an average of 7.69 per Ace.
 By the end of war, Mustang pilots had shot down 4,950 enemy aircraft, more than any other Allied fighter.